Outdoor Getaways Near Denver: Camping in Vedauwoo, Wyoming

 For Vedauwoo’s close proximity to Denver combined with the easy access from the freeway, the place is surprisingly quiet.
 The camping areas were full (even the free campsites were pretty packed) but there is enough space for everyone.

-The best place to camp in Vedauwoo, Wyoming
+The best places for free camping in Vedauwoo, Wyoming

 There is a paid campground right off of the freeway exit.
 For paid camping (something I never do) the sites looked pretty pleasant and the place gets rave reviews.
-For those that prefer BLM dispersed sites, there is plenty to choose from.
+For those that prefer BLM dispersed sites, there is plenty of free camping in Vedauwoo, Wyoming to choose from.
 Over 70 designated sites exist along Vedauwoo Glen Road (road 700) and subsequent branches.
 Each one feels super private, with a rock outcropping or forested area to provide some privacy.

 The roads, even ones that were described as “rougher” didn’t require any high clearance or special vehicles.
 Any car can drive down Vedauwoo Glen Road.
 To reach the sport climbing area a standard SUV will do the trick.